 Creating a useful filter to "weed out" unnecessary information takes time but is important when managing large environments.
 As a result, you may want to save that filter for future use.
 SQL Inventory Manager now allows you to save filters for use in the Explorer and Instances views.
-Simply create the filter, and then click Save as Explorer favorite or click Save as Instances favorite, depending on which view you are in when creating the filter.
-To use that filter, click Load Explorer favorite or click Load Instances favorite.
+Simply create the filter, and then click Save favorite, depending on which view you are in when creating the filter.
+To use that filter, click Load favorite.